-It is the student's responsibility to ensure that all records are on file with the Immunization Tracker system, Typhon.
+It is the student's responsibility to ensure that all clinical compliance records are on file and current with the Compliance Tracker system, Typhon.
 Students cannot participate in clinical rotations without updated immunization records.
 The Clinical Support Unit will check to make sure the student has completed all immunization requirements and will inform the Pre-Licensure Program Director if the student is out of compliance.
 Failure to provide current immunizations will result in the student being removed from clinical rotation until clinical documents are updated.